-by Ricardo Kahn & Trey Ellis
+by Trey Ellis & Ricardo Khan

-Fly tells the story of the first black pilots in the United States military, who would be part of the 332nd Fighter Group of the United States Army Air Forces, but be more well known as the “Tuskegee Airmen,” a name taken from Tuskegee, Alabama, the location of the training school where they earned their wings.
+Fly tells the story of the first black pilots in the United States military, who would be part of the 332nd Fighter Group of the United States Army Air Forces, but are more well known as the “Tuskegee Airmen,” a name taken from Tuskegee, Alabama, the location of the training school where they earned their wings.
 The group was also called the “Red Tail Black Eagles.”

 The play uses four characters—Chet, from Harlem; W.W., from Chicago; Oscar, from Iowa; and J. Allen, originally from the West Indies—who represent the varied backgrounds of the men who went through Tuskegee’s training, not all graduating and not all surviving the war.
 Other actors portray white men—instructors and pilots—who questioned the idea that black men could fly in America’s military.